skrzypa/mysite/README.md

 # mysite
-## Several web applications in Django, including a meeting planner with friends
+## Several web applications in Django, including a meeting planner with friends and a split bills aplication

 Django 4.1.7
 django-bootstrap-v5 1.0.11